 Backdropped by the Columbia River gorge, the stage sits high atop the cliffs overlooking the river.
 A lush, green hillside sprawls out before it and provides enough room for 26,000 butts.
 Virtually every musician who plays there takes a moment to reverently ponder the stunning beauty.
 To read the George Amphitheater concert schedule, click here.

 Every April, Western Washington buzzes with talk of tulips.
 “Are you going to see the tulips this year,” we ask each other.
 The reasoned response might be, “Of course not.
 Who gives a crap about tulips?”
 Ordinarily we wouldn’t fault this attitude, but the tough guy is wrong here.
-If you’re nearby in April, go see the tulips.
+If it’s April, go see the tulips.

 Dry Falls could be dismissed as a couple of lakes in a scabby desert.
 However, what happened here is epic and worthy of investigation.